 - Get started coding for the web with jQuery.

-- Build websites and apps using front-end frameworks such as Angular 2 and React.
+- Build websites and apps using front-end frameworks such as React, Angular, and Vue.

 - Develop cross-platform mobile apps with Ionic and React Native.